marcosxaxa/challenge-2/README.md

 ```

-terraform apply -var-file=var.tfvars
+terraform apply -var-file=var.tfvars -auto-approve

 ```

-:grey_exclamation: Type **yes** when prompted to accept and apply or append the **-auto-approve** parameter to the command to apply automatically.
+:grey_exclamation: The **-auto-approve** parameter is to apply automatically.

 ## Accessing the webpage